2acholsk1/2acholsk1/README.md

 - 👋 Hi, I’m @2acholsk1
 - 👀 I’m interested in aerospace and basketball
 - 🌱 I’m currently learning in Poznan Univeristy of Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Collaborate with PUT Rocketlab on Gitlab.
 - 📫 How to reach me p.zacholski@wp.pl

 <!---